 Lives and works in Melbourne/Naarm

 Sam Leach’s works are informed by the canon of art history, science, and philosophy.
-He combines the poles of the metaphorical and the empirical, the analogous and the objective, in an ongoing investigation of the relationship between humans, machines and animals.
+His work is an ongoing investigation of the relationship between humans, machines and animals.
 His most recent bodies of work incorporate machine learning and artificial intelligence (AI) fusing the tropes and gestures of paintings with the mechanics and gaze of the future.

 With a distanced, scientific approach, he draws connections between data visualisation techniques, semiotics, and formalist abstraction that results in a kind of reductive aesthetics.
 While the delicate interplay between formalist figuration and modernist abstraction in his paintings operates on one level to distance the viewer – to encourage them to look objectively at the subjects – on another level each animal depicted has a symbolic currency that resonates with the audience on a personal level.
 The paintings extend their focus from animal life to the spectrum of all life itself, encouraging the viewer to contemplate their role as living creatures on this shared earth.